New Jersey's 26th legislative district

-New Jersey's 26th Legislative District is one of 40 in the New Jersey Legislature.
-As of the 2011 apportionment, the district includes the Essex County communities of Fairfield Township, North Caldwell, Verona and West Caldwell; the Morris County municipalities of Butler, Jefferson Township, Kinnelon, Lincoln Park, Montville, Morris Plains, Parsippany-Troy Hills and Rockaway Township; along with the Passaic County community of West Milford.
+New Jersey's 26th legislative district is one of 40 in the New Jersey Legislature.
+The district includes the Morris County municipalities of Boonton, Denville, East Hanover, Florham Park, Hanover, Lincoln Park, Montville, Morris Plains, Mountain Lakes, Pequannock, Parsippany-Troy Hills, and Riverdale; and the Passaic County municipalities of Bloomingdale, Pompton Lakes, Ringwood, and Wanaque.

 Demographic characteristics

 As of the 2020 United States census, the district had a population of 224,584, of whom 179,363 (79.9%) were of voting age.
 The racial makeup of the district was 159,789 (71.1%) White, 5,396 (2.4%) African American, 494 (0.2%) Native American, 33,908 (15.1%) Asian, 49 (0.0%) Pacific Islander, 7,733 (3.4%) from some other race, and 17,215 (7.7%) from two or more races.
-Hispanic or Latino of any race were 23,197 (10.3%) of the population.
+Hispanic or Latino people of any race were 23,197 (10.3%) of the population.

-The 26th District had 178,510 registered voters as of December 1, 2021, of whom 65,311 (36.6%) were registered as unaffiliated, 61,674 (34.5%) were registered as Republicans, 49,748 (27.9%) were registered as Democrats, and 1,777 (1.0%) were registered to other parties.
+The 26th district had 178,951 registered voters as of February 1, 2025 of whom 63,088 (35.3%) were registered as unaffiliated, 63,736 (35.6%) were registered as Republicans, 50,389 (28.1%) were registered as Democrats, and 1,738 (1.0%) were registered to other parties.

 The Asian population was above the state average, while there were relatively few African American and Hispanic residents in the district.
 The percentage of children receiving Temporary Assistance for Needy Families was the fourth lowest of any district and the percentage of the population age 65 and over was eighth highest.
 The district had one of the lowest percentages in the state of registered Democrats, with Republicans outnumbering Democrats by a more than 2–1 margin.

 Political representation

-For the 2022–2023 session, the district is represented in the State Senate by Joseph Pennacchio (R, Rockaway Township) and in the General Assembly by Christian Barranco (R, Jefferson Township) and Jay Webber (R, Morris Plains).

-The legislative district is almost entirely located within New Jersey's 11th congressional district, with the exception of West Milford, which is in the 5th district.
+The legislative district is located within New Jersey's 11th congressional district and New Jersey's 5th congressional district.

-District composition since 1973
+Apportionment history

-The 26th District when it was created in 1973 along with the 40-district legislative map was based in the urban area around The Oranges, specifically West Orange, Orange, East Orange, and a small sliver of the North Ward of Newark.
+The 26th district, when it was created in 1973, along with the 40-district legislative map, was based in the urban area around The Oranges, specifically West Orange, Orange, East Orange, and a small sliver of the North Ward of Newark.
 In the 1981 redistricting, the district moved out of Essex County and was routed along the eastern border of Morris County from Chatham Township to Kinnelon including Parsippany-Troy Hills and Morris Plains and northern Passaic County's West Milford and Ringwood.
-Following the 1991 redistricting, Chatham Township was removed but Madison and Mountain Lakes were added in Morris County; in Passaic County, however, West Milford and Ringwood were shifted to the 40th District, Bloomingdale and Pompton Lakes instead made up the Passaic portion of the district during this decade.
+Following the 1991 redistricting, Chatham Township was removed but Madison and Mountain Lakes were added in Morris County; in Passaic County, however, West Milford and Ringwood were shifted to the 40th district, Bloomingdale and Pompton Lakes instead made up the Passaic portion of the district during this decade.
 West Caldwell, Caldwell, and Fairfield Township in Essex Count were now included within the district.